Kiran-Jones/tse/README.md

 Accepts a user query and uses the index file and crawler-produced files to return a ranked set of matching pages.
 Visit the querier subdirectory for more information.

 ## Functionality
 This program supports the full functionality as outlined in each module's specs.
-More specific information on assumptions can be found in each sub-directory.
+More specific information on assumptions can be found in each subdirectory.